KodetigerDataScience/NeighborhoodsClassifcation/README.md

-# NeighborhoodsClassification
+# Neighbourhood_Classification
-London Neighborhood Classification using KMeans Clustering Algorithm
+Classification of London neighbourhoods based on nearby venues to each neighbourhood